19hours/sg-statutes/Acts/Regulation of Imports and Exports Act.md

 ### General powers to call for information as to goods

-30\.—(1) The Director-General may require any person by or on whose behalf goods have been, or are in the course of being, or are about to be, imported, exported, carried coastwise, shipped as ships’ stores, carried as aircraft stores, or transhipped, or any person who is or has been concerned or interested in those goods or in their importation, exportation, carriage coastwise, shipment as ships’ stores, carriage as aircraft stores or transhipment, to produce such documents and furnish such information as the Director-General may consider necessary for the effective exercise of his powers and performance of his duties under this Act or any regulations made thereunder.
+30\.—(1) The Director-General may require the following persons to produce any document and furnish any information the Director‑General considers necessary for the effective exercise of the Director‑General’s powers and performance of the Director‑General’s duties under this Act or the regulations made under this Act:

-[6/2003 wef 01/04/2003]
+(a) any person by or on whose behalf goods have been, or are in the course of being, or are about to be —

+(i) imported, exported, carried coastwise, shipped as ships’ stores, carried as aircraft stores, or transhipped; or

+(ii) brought in transit through Singapore on board a vessel and a requirement to inspect goods on board the vessel is imposed pursuant to any written law giving effect to any relevant decision of the United Nations Security Council;

+(b) any person who is or has been concerned or interested in those goods or in their import, export, carriage coastwise, shipment as ships’ stores, carriage as aircraft stores, transhipment, or transit through Singapore.

+[Act 16 of 2018 wef 01/05/2018]

 (2) Any such requisition under subsection (1) may be made verbally or in writing or by an electronic notice served on the person to whom it is addressed.